Pilgrims of hope - The Jubilee Year

 St Joseph’s, Guildford, GU1 4AZ

-35 million pilgrims are expected to visit Rome in 2025, with a number of Jubilee celebrations planned in our Diocese, including:
+35 million pilgrims are expected to visit Rome in 2025, with a number of Jubilee celebrations planned in our Diocese:

 Jubilee Icon

-Cafod and the CBCEW have commissioned a Jubilee icon from Ethiopian artist Mulugeta Araya.
-The icon depicts Jesus, as told in Luke 4:16-21, teaching that he has been sent to: “proclaim good news to the poor, … liberty to the captives and recovering of sight to the blind, to set at liberty those who are oppressed, to proclaim the year of the Lord’s favour.”
-Read more about the icon here
+Catholic charity CAFOD and the Catholic Bishops' Conference of England and Wales (CBCEW) have commissioned a special Jubilee icon from Ethiopian artist Mulugeta Araya.
+The icon depicts Jesus, as told in Luke 4:16-21, teaching that he has been sent to: “proclaim good news to the poor… liberty to the captives and recovering of sight to the blind, to set at liberty those who are oppressed, to proclaim the year of the Lord’s favour.”
+There are plans for the icon to visit every diocese in England & Wales, including ours.
+You can find out more about the icon here